-Faculti will collect data about you in the course of our dealings with you as a registered user, for example, when you sign-up for our platform or app, or via your organisation/institution.
+Faculti will collect data about you in the course of our dealings with you as a registered user or users, for example, when you sign-up for our platform or app, or via your organisation/institution.
 By commencing or enrolling as a Faculti user, you consent to Faculti collecting, storing, using and otherwise processing data about you for any purposes connected with your usage as a Faculti user.
 Faculti will only use your data fairly and lawfully in accordance with our obligations under the Data Protection Act (outlined above).
 This means that we will process your data in a way which respects the Data Protection Principles set down in the Act, and your rights under the Act.
 Any use by Faculti of your data must also be covered by our registration with the Information Commissioner.
 This is available on the Information Commissioner’s Office website, and describes in a general way how we process personal data about users and other individuals.
 The Data Protection Act requires us to keep your data secure.
 This means that your confidentiality will be respected, and all appropriate measures will be taken to prevent unauthorised disclosure.
 Only members of staff who need access to relevant parts or all of your data will be authorised to do so.
 Information about you in electronic form will be subject to password and other security restrictions.
 Although it is not possible to state every purpose for which your information will be used, the following are examples of how it is likely to be used while you are a registered user:

 To administer basic functionality of the platform (sign up/login/membership functions).